grrrwaaa/courses/datt4950/labs.md

 }, 0);
 ```

-### Multi-plane fields
+### Multi-channel fields

-Field cells are in fact 4-plane vectors, mapping to red, green, blue and alpha channels when rendered; however the methods described above are designed to simulate single-plane (greyscale) semantics.
+Field cells are in fact 4-channel vectors, mapping to red, green, blue and alpha channels when rendered; however the methods described above are designed to simulate single-channel (greyscale) semantics.

 Whereas ```field.get``` returns a single number (the red-channel value), ```field.cell``` returns the entire 4-plane vector as an array, which you can modify in-place to set a particular color: